Skip to main content

 Reasonable compensation for owner-operators is the IRS's primary audit vector for S-Corp trades businesses, and NJ wages run 15% to 30% above national averages due to union presence and high cost of living.
 BLS data places NJ plumber mean wages at approximately $82,740 to $97,690 and electricians at $74,000 to $80,000.
 For an owner-operator generating $300K in revenue, reasonable salary falls in the $70,000 to $90,000 range.
 At $500K, the range rises to $85,000 to $110,000.
 At $800K, with significant management duties and capital equipment contributing to revenue, $100,000 to $140,000 is defensible.
 The IRS applies the 'many hats' methodology, valuing each function the owner performs: lead technician, estimator, sales, office manager, dispatcher.
 Setting compensation too low risks retroactive reclassification of distributions as wages, back employment taxes with 20% accuracy-related penalties, and reduced retirement plan contribution capacity.

 Here is where NJ trades businesses get hit with a nasty surprise: NJ does not conform to federal bonus depreciation and has not since 2002.
 NJ's Section 179 limit is only $25,000.
-That $65,000 truck you fully deducted federally in Year 1 generates only a $25,000 NJ deduction, with the remaining $40,000 depreciated over 5 years for NJ purposes using MACRS without bonus.
+That $65,000 truck you fully deducted federally in Year 1 generates only a $25,000 NJ deduction, with the remaining $30,000 depreciated over 5 years for NJ purposes using MACRS without bonus.
 This federal-state timing difference requires careful tracking on the GIT-DEP worksheet and creates multi-year reconciliation obligations that many CPAs miss entirely.
-I track every asset on both the federal and NJ depreciation schedules so there are no surprises when your NJ return shows higher taxable income than your federal return.
+Tracking every asset on both the federal and NJ depreciation schedules eliminates surprises when the NJ return shows higher taxable income than the federal return.

 Worker classification is the highest-risk compliance area for NJ trades businesses.
 While the IRS uses a flexible three-factor common-law test, NJ applies the far stricter ABC test (N.J.S.A.
 43:21-19(i)(6)), which presumes every worker is an employee unless the employer proves all three prongs.
 Prong B is devastating for same-trade subcontracting: it requires that the service be performed outside the usual course of business of the hiring entity.
 A plumbing company hiring another plumber to help on plumbing jobs fails Prong B because plumbing is the company's usual course of business.
 The NJ Supreme Court's 2022 decision in East Bay Drywall v.
 NJDOL reinforced this, ruling 16 alleged subcontractors were employees and warning against requiring workers to form LLCs as a 'subterfuge.'
 Proposed NJDOL rules from May 2025 further closed the alternative path by treating customer locations as the employer's 'places of business.'